MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Updates to the remote lock action for macOS devices<!--7032805 -->
 Updates to the remote lock action for macOS devices will include:
-- The recovery pin will be displayed for 30 days before deletion (instead of 7 days).
+- The recovery pin will be displayed for 30 days before deletion (instead of seven days).
 - If an admin has a second browser open and tries to trigger the command again from a different tab or browser, Intune will allow the command to go through.
 But the reporting status will be set to failed rather than generating a new pin.
 - The admin won't be able to issue another remote lock command if the previous command is still pending or if the device hasn’t checked back in.
 These changes are designed to prevent the correct pin from being overwritten after multiple remote lock commands.